soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 * Sets the mutex lock.
 * If the openmode was set to [`O_NONBLOCK`](https://www.gnu.org/software/libc/manual/html_node/Open_002dtime-Flags.html), [`EWOULDBLOCK`](http://man7.org/linux/man-pages/man3/errno.3.html) is returned.
 * Waits for the `read` pthread condition variable.
 The mutex lock is released and [`EINTR`](http://man7.org/linux/man-pages/man3/errno.3.html) is returned in case of error.
-* The pbuff is dequeued and memory for the pbuf is allocated.
+* The pbuf is dequeued and memory for the pbuf is allocated.
-* The pbuff is copied to the allocated memory and the pbuff is freed.
+* The pbuf is copied to the allocated memory and the pbuf is freed.
 * The mutex lock is released.

 #### trivfs_S_io_write() ####